-STANDARD REQUIREMENT ADDITIONAL NOTES Minimum lot size For Single-Family Detached Units 5,000 sf For Single-Family Attached units 4,500 sf No yard shall be required between units Minimum front lot line Minimum lot width at front lot line 35 ft Does not apply to Townhouses or Cottage Clusters.
-Average Minimum lot width 50 ft Does not apply to Townhouses or Cottage Clusters.
+STANDARD REQUIREMENT ADDITIONAL NOTES Minimum lot size For Single-Family Detached Units 5,000 sf For Single-Family Attached units 4,500 sf No yard shall be required between units Townhouse 1,500 sf Minimum applies to lot size post partition or subdivision Minimum front lot line Minimum lot width at front lot line 35 ft Does not apply to Townhouses or Cottage Clusters.
+Average Minimum lot width 35 ft Does not apply to Townhouses or Cottage Clusters.
 Minimum Yard Dimensions or Minimum building setbacks Except as specified in CDC 25.070(C)(1) through (4) for the Willamette Historic District.
 Perimeter setbacks for Cottages on individual lots in a Cottage Cluster may be 10 ft or less on all sides.
 Front Yard 20 ft Except for steeply sloped lots where the provisions of CDC 41.010 shall apply.
 Interior Side Yard 5 ft Townhouse common walls that are attached may have a 0 ft side setback.
-Street Side Yard 15 ft Townhouse common walls that are attached may have a 0 ft side setback.
-Rear Yard 20 ft Maximum Building Height 35 ft Except for steeply sloped lots in which case the provisions of Chapter 41 CDC shall apply.
-Maximum Lot Coverage 40% Townhouse: 40% lot coverage is applied to the Townhouse Project.
-Cottage Cluster: The maximum building footprint for a Cottage Cluster is 900 sf per dwelling unit.
+Street Side Yard 15 ft Rear Yard 20 ft Maximum Building Height 35 ft Except for steeply sloped lots in which case the provisions of Chapter 41 CDC shall apply.
+Maximum Lot Coverage 40% Maximum lot cover does not apply to duplexes, triplexes, quadplexes, townhomes or cottage clusters.
+However, the maximum building footprint for a Cottage Cluster is 900 sf per dwelling unit.
 This does not include detached garages, carports, or accessory structures.
 A developer may deduct up to 200 sf for an attached garage or carport.
-Minimum Accessway Width to a lot which does not abut a street or a flag lot 15 ft Maximum Floor Area Ratio 0.45 Type I and II lands shall not be counted toward lot area when determining allowable floor area ratio, except that a minimum floor area ratio of 0.30 shall be allowed regardless of the classification of lands within the property.
-That 30 percent shall be based upon the entire property including Type I and II lands.
-Existing residences in excess of this standard may be replaced to their prior dimensions when damaged without the requirement that the homeowner obtain a non-conforming of the property upder Chapter 66 CDC structures permit under Chapter 66 CDC.
+Minimum Accessway Width to a lot which does not abut a street or a flag lot 15 ft